Previous dayMarch 30, 2026Next day

 17.4 km---✓ ReviewedUSGS →

-March 30, 2026 brought a magnitude 2.3 earthquake 125 km WSW of Adak, Alaska, logged at 20:17 UTC.
-At a depth of 17.4 km, the event was shallow crustal.
+Seismographs logged a magnitude 2.3 earthquake 125 km WSW of Adak, Alaska with origin time 20:17 UTC on March 30, 2026.
+The hypocenter lay at 17.4 km, placing this in the shallow crustal category.
 Geolocation places the event at 51.316°N, -178.209°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30